ABCmouse

-ABCmouse.com, doing business as ABCmouse, is a digital education program targeted towards children ages 2–8, created by the educational technology company Age of Learning, Inc. The program offers interactive educational content, including games, videos, and books covering multiple subjects.
+ABCmouse.com, doing business as ABCmouse and previously known in full as ABCmouse.com Early Learning Academy, is a digital education program targeted towards children ages 2–8, created by the educational technology company Age of Learning, Inc. The program offers interactive educational content, including games, videos, and books covering multiple subjects.

 In 2020, ABCmouse parent company Age of Learning, Inc., without admitting guilt, agreed to pay $10 million and settle a Federal Trade Commission complaint alleging that some of its past marketing and billing practices were unfair.

 Parent company

 ABCmouse.com is produced by Age of Learning, Inc., a privately owned education technology company currently led by CEO Alex Galvagni.
 Headquartered in Glendale, California, the company was founded in 2007 by Doug Dohring.
 Age of Learning launched ABCmouse.com in November 2010 after three years of development, guided by a team of educators, and following testing by 10,000 families.
 The company has obtained several patents including the original patent for a vertically integrated educational system.

 In 2014, at the White House Summit on Early Education, In 2015, the company partnered with another White House initiative, ConnectHome, to provide ABCmouse.com for free to families living in public housing in 27 cities and one tribal nation, serving up to 65,000 children.